 Gel-infused memory foam is generally used on the top layer of mattresses to deliver additional cooling.
-Gel memory foam is layered in the construction of the best cooling mattresses to promote better heat transfer and regulate body temperature - a great benefit for hot sleepers.
+Gel memory foam is layered in the construction of the best cooling mattress to promote better heat transfer and regulate body temperature - a great benefit from the best mattress for hot sleepers.

 The key benefit of sleeping on a memory foam mattress is the advanced level of support it provides to the body.